pawelll3/Interact/README.md

 # Interact
-The project is a simple software for accesing database based on DDInter files (http://ddinter.scbdd.com/download/)
+The project is a simple software for accesing database based on DDInter files (http://ddinter.scbdd.com/download/)<br />
+All .csv files must be placed in bin/debug/

 ## Used nugget packages
 - DBLite (https://www.litedb.org/)